-- Tourist related work: hotels, bars, restaurants, retail, beach lifeguards and guides in tourist venues such as the National Maritime Museum Cornwall, and there are a number of large supermarkets in close proximity to the campuses.
+- Tourist related work is available at hotels, bars, restaurants, retail, beach lifeguards and guides in tourist venues such as the National Maritime Museum Cornwall, and there are a number of large supermarkets in close proximity to the campuses.

-- Falmouth staff are practicing professionals and all courses have excellent relationships with industry, giving you opportunities to make valuable contacts, hear from inspirational visiting speakers, work on live briefs, go on study trips and set up work placements or internships.
+- Falmouth staff are practicing professionals and all courses have excellent relationships with industry, giving students opportunities to make valuable contacts, hear from inspirational visiting speakers, work on live briefs, go on study trips and set up work placements or internships.

 - Careerhub is an online portal that offers current students and alumni access to free careers advice, support resources and training.